 3. Superset Training Can Build Strong Muscles

 Like any strength exercise routine, supersets support muscle growth and strength.
-Unlike other strength training exercises, however, supersets allow you to support many different muscle groups in one workout session.
+Unlike other strength training exercises, however, supersets allow you to support many different muscle groups or opposing muscle group in one workout session.

 Do a full-body superset workout by pairing various muscle groups together.
-For example, first, do calf raises, then do squats, then do bench presses, and then pull-ups.
+For example, first, do calf raises, then do squats, then do bench presses, isolation exercise, and then pull-ups without a rest period.
 Supersets require both physical and mental stamina and allow you to quickly get a full-body workout in.

 4. Performing Supersets Can Strengthen Your Muscle’s Full Range Of Motion